vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

     candump can0

-If both Classical CAN and CAN FD frames are being generated and the CanEchoDevice is running along with the SilKitAdapterSocketCAN, you should see output similar to the following in the terminal:
+If both Classical CAN and CAN FD frames are being generated and the sil-kit-demo-can-echo-device is running along with the sil-kit-adapter-vcan, you should see output similar to the following in the terminal:

     can0  001   [4]  AA AA BB BB
     can0  002   [4]  AA BB BB 00